2025–26 East Asia Super League

-The 2025–26 East Asia Super League is the third regular season of the East Asia Super League, an international basketball club competition involving teams from Hong Kong, Japan, Macau, Mongolia, South Korea, Philippines and Taiwan.
-The season began on 8 October 2025 and ends on 22 March 2026.
+The 2025–26 East Asia Super League was the third regular season of the East Asia Super League, an international basketball club competition involving teams from Hong Kong, Japan, Macau, Mongolia, South Korea, Philippines and Taiwan.
+The season began on 8 October 2025 and ended on 22 March 2026.

+The Utsunomiya Brex won their first title after defeating the Taoyuan Pauian Pilots in the final.

 Teams

 Allocation

-The 2025–26 East Asia Super League will feature twelve teams, up from ten in the previous season.
+The 2025–26 East Asia Super League featured twelve teams, up from ten in the previous season.

 Taiwan's (Chinese Taipei) P. League+ (PLG), Japan's B.League and South Korea's Korean Basketball League (KBL) each have two slots allocated for the finalists of their respective leagues.
 On 13 May 2025, a third slot was given to the B.League, allocated for the champion of the Emperor's Cup.
-On 24 July, the league also gave Chinese Taipei a third slot, which was given to the New Taipei Kings, champions of the Taiwan Professional Basketball League (TPBL).
+On 24 July, the EASL also gave Chinese Taipei a third slot, which was given to the New Taipei Kings, champions of the Taiwan Professional Basketball League (TPBL).

 The Philippines' Philippine Basketball Association (PBA) was allocated one slot, down from two in previous seasons.
 This is due to the PBA assessment that sending two teams would be difficult considering its busy schedule for the 2025–26 season.
 The allocation process for the lone Philippine representative was to be confirmed since the PBA has multiple conferences or tournaments for its 2024–25 season.
 Champions TNT Tropang Giga and San Miguel Beermen opted out from participating.
-On 30 July, the PBA announced that the Meralco Bolts will be the representative for the Philippines, a decision determined through a vote.
+On 30 July, the PBA announced that the Meralco Bolts would be the representative for the Philippines, a decision determined through a vote.

-On 24 January 2025, the EASL announced that Mongolia's The League will be represented in the league for the first time.
-The League is given one slot for the league champions.
+On 24 January 2025, the EASL announced that Mongolia's The League would be represented in the league for the first time.
+The League was given one slot for the league champions.

-Continuing from the previous season, Macau and Hong Kong will each have one team joining the EASL.
+Continuing from the previous season, Macau and Hong Kong would each have one team joining the EASL.
 Hong Kong Eastern in particular are contracted to participate regardless of placing in the domestic league.
-The Macau Black Bears will also return.
+The Macau Black Bears would also return.